marbocub/Neptune2-practical-mods/Extruder-Lever-Spacer/README.md

 ## When it use

 The stock remote-extruder of ELEGOO Neptune 2 series 3D printers is easy to break, especially the tensioning lever.
-However, they can replace it with the Chubby Relaxed Tensioning Lever by using this spacer.
+They can replace it with the Chubby Relaxed Tensioning Lever by using this spacer.

 ## Material